Transfinite Topological Dynamics: Transfinite dynamical relations

 Since $\epsilon_n\to 0$ as $n\to\infty$ and $R_{a,n}(0)=R_a(0)$ for all $n\in\mathbb{N}$, we have that $R_{a,n}\dot{\longrightarrow} R_a$, so that $(\mathbb{T},\{R_a\})$ is a TDS.
 Since all the orbits are disjoint and dense in $\mathbb{T}$, it follows that $\{f\}^\omega(x)=g(\mathcal{O}^\mathbb{Z}(x))$ for all $x\in\mathbb{T}$.
 Since the map $g$ is surjective, we have that $\{f\}^\omega(\mathbb{T})=\mathbb{T}$.

 In this example, the iteration of order $\omega$ is defined on every point of the space, while no point has iteration of order $\ge\omega^2$.
-Therefore, for every $x\in \mathbb{T}$, we have Moreover, the system is minimal and, consistently with Proposition \ref{fail_cont}, the map $\{f\}^\omega$ is everywhere discontinuous. \end{exa} Let us now give, as announced, the transfinite version of Akin's dynamical relations. \begin{defi}[\textbf{Transfinite dynamical relations}] Let $(X,\{f\})$ be a TDS and $\lambda\le\omega_1$ a limit ordinal.
+Therefore, for every $x\in \mathbb{T}$, we have Moreover, the system is minimal and, consistently with Proposition \ref{fail_cont}, the map $\{f\}^\omega$ is everywhere discontinuous. \end{exa}

+\begin{defi}[\textbf{Transfinite dynamical relations}] Let $(X,\{f\})$ be a TDS and $\lambda\le\omega_1$ a limit ordinal.
 We define the following relations:

 \begin{enumerate} \item \emph{Transfinite orbit relation}:

 $(x,y)\in \lambda\mathcal{\{H\}}\ \text{($x$ ``hits" $y$) } \iff \exists\beta<\lambda:\{f\}^\beta(x)=y$

 \item \emph{Transfinite recurrence relation}: